tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

 ﻿.. -*- coding: utf-8-with-signature-unix; fill-column: 77 -*-

+..
+    note: if you aren't reading the rendered form of these docs at http://tahoe-lafs.readthedocs.io/en/latest/ , then be aware that any ":doc:" links refer to other files in this docs/ directory

 *********************
 Installing Tahoe-LAFS
 *********************

 Welcome to `the Tahoe-LAFS project`_, a secure, decentralized, fault-tolerant storage system.
-See `about.rst`_ for an overview of the architecture and security properties of the system.
+See :doc:`about` for an overview of the architecture and security properties of the system.

 This procedure should work on Windows, Mac, OpenSolaris, and too many flavors of Linux and of BSD to list.

 .. _the Tahoe-LAFS project: https://tahoe-lafs.org
-.. _about.rst: about.rst

 First: In Case Of Trouble
 =========================